jonalmeida/collector-test-env/README.md

 Useful to test sending GET and POST events to a Snowplow collector

+- Uses Express 4 to handle routes
+- Posts timestamp of the event received.
+For POST, the timestamp of the first event in the `data` array.

 ## Setup
 1. `git clone https://github.com/jonalmeida/collector-test-env.git && cd collector-test-env`
 2. `npm install`